bnb-chain/bsc/rpc/json-rpc-api.md

 - `FilterId` - ID of a previously created filter
 - `VerifiedValidatorNum` - Number of validators that must verify a block
 - `TraceConfig` - Configuration options for tracing
+- `BlockStateCalls` - Series of transactions to simulate with optional state and block overrides

 ### Notes